Defense key as Garrett girls top Eastside

-GARRETT — Garrett was probably uncomfortable producing open look after open look from three-point range, but missing most of them in the first half against county rival Eastside Saturday night.
+GARRETT — Garrett was probably uncomfortable producing open look after open look from three-point range, but missing most of them in the first half against county rival Eastside Saturday.

-Garrett turned up the heat defensively and allowed the Blazers only 11 shot attempts over three quarters and held them scoreless for almost 16 minutes.
-Enough shots fell eventually, and Garrett took a 39-21 Northeast Corner Conference win.
+Garrett turned up the heat defensively and allowed Eastside only 11 shot attempts over three quarters and held them scoreless for almost 16 minutes.
+Enough shots fell eventually, and Garrett won 39-21.

+Eastside led early 4-0.
+Garrett (7-1 overall, 3-0 NECC) missed its first five threes before Nataley Armstrong connected.

 Brittney Geiger hit a runner at the 5:09 mark of the third quarter to score the first points of the second half and end the Eastside drought.